mrseanryan/gpt-multi-atomic-agents/README.md

 #### Agent Definitions [Function Calls Based Approach]

-The Creature Creator agent is defined in terms of:
+The Creature Creator agent is defined declaratively in terms of:

 - its description (a very short prompt)
 - its input schema (a list of accepted function definitions)
 - its output schema (a list of output function definitions)

-Agents can exchange information indirectly, by reusing the same function defintions.
+Agents can collaborate and exchange information indirectly, by reusing the same function defintions via a blackboard.

 ```python
 def build_creature_agent():